It seems you are offline. Please check your connection and try again.

 Codes are quick, so do not wait around.

 A real code shows up in a couple of minutes at most.
-If nothing arrives in two or three minutes, the service likely blocked the line.
+If nothing arrives in two or three minutes, the service likely blocked the number.
 Drop it, pick a new number, and start over instead of refreshing for ages.

 How to catch a fresh code